QUADRUPLE DUTY: Brockway Freshman Caleb Daugherty Has Excelled at Playing Both Soccer and Football This Fall, Will Also Play Basketball and Baseball

 Daugherty is a full-blown Monarch now.

-Daugherty has become another big-play weapon in a Brockway offense that his loaded with them.
+Daugherty has become another big-play weapon in a Brockway offense that is loaded with them.

 He has 23 receptions for 571 yards and nine touchdowns for the 7-3 Rovers, who play Union/A-C Valley at home on Friday night to open up the District 9 Class A playoffs.